 - Water Resistant: Even though you’re keeping the mining box outside, it shouldn’t get water inside it.
 But if it does… Mega Zorbe will repel the water instead of helping trap it inside the rig.

-Do NOT Use Cheap Products off of Amazon
+Do NOT Use Cheap Products off of Amazon for heat reduction in a bitcoin mining box

 It is easy to buy a sound absorbing product on Amazon that is a TERRIBLE addition to your Bitcoin mining rig.
 Here are some VERY important specs to look out for.